Skip to main content

 Written by Taylor Stewart

 The Household tab is where you manage the people and entities in a client's file.
 You'll find it under Profile > Household inside any client.
-This is where you add, edit, and remove adults, children, businesses, and trusts, and it's also where you configure household-level settings like state and tax filing status.
+This is where you add, edit, and remove adults, children, businesses, and trusts, and it's also where you configure household-level settings like state, tax filing status, and whether the Giving section shows up on the Cashflow tab.

 Household data feeds into almost every other part of Kerdora.
 Insurance calculators pull age and income from adults.
 Education goals link to specific children.
 Tax scenarios use the filing status.
 Assets and liabilities have owners.
 Getting this tab right early makes everything else work better.